andreas-mausch/andreas-mausch.github.io/posts/2024-08-31-single-board-computer-headless-setup/index.md

 ### Other files than firstrun.sh

-My goal was to have a firstrun.env with all the related environment variables, and only this files needs to be changed for future installations.
+My goal was to have a `firstrun.env` with all the related environment variables, and only this file needs to be changed for future installations.
 The `firstrun.sh` should remain untouched.

 This was problematic, [because](https://github.com/raspberrypi/rpi-imager/issues/554) there